seven-phases-max/less.curious/articles/rbgi.md

     .col(@grid-columns);
 }
 ```
-That's it (Actual code for complete `grid-framework.less` will be a bit different to accommodate various scoping and `@media` stuff but the principle remains the same).
-The only problem of this approach is that the compiled CSS now has that "unused" "private" `.grid-column-any` selector and complete `grid-framework.less` would need 4 or 5 of those (Below I will refer to such selectors as just "dummy" classes/selectors/templates).
+That's it (actual code for complete `grid-framework.less` will be a bit different to accommodate various scoping and `@media` stuff but the principle remains the same).
+The only problem of this approach is that the compiled CSS now contains that "unused" "private" `.grid-column-any` selector and complete `grid-framework.less` would need 4 or 5 of those (Below I will refer to such selectors as just "dummy" classes/selectors/templates).

 -
 > Getting rid of the dummy selectors...

-If Less has the [":extend mixins" feature](https://github.com/less/less.js/issues/1177) we could simply turn the template into a mixin and it won't appear in the CSS, but Less has not so ... it's time for some trick.
+If Less has the [":extend mixins" feature](https://github.com/less/less.js/issues/1177) we could simply turn the template into a mixin and it won't appear in the CSS, but Less has not... so it's time for some trick.
-### Method #2 ("Extending `.col-*-1` classes"):
+### Method #2 ("Extending `.col-*-1` classes").
 And here we are, set the template styles in the first column classes and than `extend` this first column(s) by subsequent column classes:
 ```
 .col-xs-1,